Follow this easy tutorial to make your own DIY Coffee Filter Wreath. It’s a cheap and easy way to add a beautiful accessory to your decor.

 First, I cut the 6 ft long pipe insulation in half.
 You can actually make (2) wreaths if you buy one more package of filters.

-Then, unwrapped the coat hanger and straightened it as much as I could and slid it into one piece of pipe insulation.
+Then, unwrap the coat hanger and straightened it as much as you can and slide it into one piece of pipe insulation.

-Next, I formed the tube into the closest circle I could and taped the ends together. (my daughter helped to hold it) I shaped it into the best looking circle I could.
+Next, form the tube into a circle and tape the ends together. (my daughter helped to hold it).
+I shaped it into the best looking circle I could.
 That’s the great part about putting the coat hanger inside of it.

 It looks kind of wacky doesn’t it?
 I was a little nervous I would end up with a square looking wreath.

-Then I just applied a line of glue to the seam of it.
+Apply a line of glue to the seam on the underside

 I used about 150 filters (out of the 200 I bought).
-The fuller the better in my eyes.
+The fuller the better.

-I cut a piece of ribbon the length of where I wanted it to hang on my mirror. (doubled the length, folded it and hot glued it onto the back of the wreath with the loop at the top. (not the prettiest picture but hopefully you can tell what I did)
+Cut a piece of ribbon double the length of where you want it to hang.
+Double the length, fold it and hot glue it onto the back of the wreath with the loop at the top. (not the prettiest picture but hopefully you can tell what I did)